The mystery of MH370 and other planes that vanished

 A cargo plane belonging to Varig Brazilian Airlines disappeared in January 1979 just 30 minutes after it took off from Narita International Airport in Tokyo.
-Adding to the mystery of the plane’s disappearance, on board were 153 paintings valued at more than $1.2 million (£700,000).
-Neither the plane, its crew or nor the paintings have been seen since.
+Adding to the mystery of the plane’s disappearance, on board were 153 paintings valued at more than $1.2m (£700,000).
+Neither the plane, its crew nor the paintings have been seen since.

 Flying Tiger Line Flight 739

 One of the most enduring mysteries in aviation history is what happened to the Flying Tiger Line Flight 739 in 1962.
 The US military flight carrying 90 military personnel took off from Guam, in the western Pacific, but never arrived at its destination in the Philippines.
 The plane issued no distress call and no wreckage has ever been found.
 The crew of a Liberian tanker claimed to have seen an "intensely luminous" light in the sky, which some believe may have indicated the flight exploded in mid-air, but the US Civil Aeronautics board ruled it was "unable to determine the probable cause of the incident", Time magazine reported.